waocats/crabgo/src/doc/src/reference/resolver.md

 [Yanked releases][yank] are those that are marked that they should not be used.
-When the resolver is building the graph, it will ignore all yanked releases unless they already exist in the `Cargo.lock` file.
+When the resolver is building the graph, it will ignore all yanked releases unless they already exist in the `Crabgo.lock` file.

-[yank]: publishing.md#cargo-yank
+[yank]: publishing.md#crabgo-yank

 ## Dependency updates

-Dependency resolution is automatically performed by all Cargo commands that need to know about the dependency graph.
-For example, [`cargo build`] will run the resolver to discover all the dependencies to build.
-After the first time it runs, the result is stored in the `Cargo.lock` file.
-Subsequent commands will run the resolver, keeping dependencies locked to the versions in `Cargo.lock` *if it can*.
+Dependency resolution is automatically performed by all Crabgo commands that need to know about the dependency graph.
+For example, [`crabgo build`] will run the resolver to discover all the dependencies to build.
+After the first time it runs, the result is stored in the `Crabgo.lock` file.
+Subsequent commands will run the resolver, keeping dependencies locked to the versions in `Crabgo.lock` *if it can*.

-If the dependency list in `Cargo.toml` has been modified, for example changing the version of a dependency from `1.0` to `2.0`, then the resolver will select a new version for that dependency that matches the new requirements.
+If the dependency list in `Crabgo.toml` has been modified, for example changing the version of a dependency from `1.0` to `2.0`, then the resolver will select a new version for that dependency that matches the new requirements.
 If that new dependency introduces new requirements, those new requirements may also trigger additional updates.
-The `Cargo.lock` file will be updated with the new result.
+The `Crabgo.lock` file will be updated with the new result.
 The `--locked` or `--frozen` flags can be used to change this behavior to prevent automatic updates when requirements change, and return an error instead.

-[`cargo update`] can be used to update the entries in `Cargo.lock` when new versions are published.
+[`crabgo update`] can be used to update the entries in `Crabgo.lock` when new versions are published.
 Without any options, it will attempt to update all packages in the lock file.
 The `-p` flag can be used to target the update for a specific package, and other flags such as `--aggressive` or `--precise` can be used to control how versions are selected.

-[`cargo build`]: ../commands/cargo-build.md
+[`crabgo build`]: ../commands/crabgo-build.md
-[`cargo update`]: ../commands/cargo-update.md
+[`crabgo update`]: ../commands/crabgo-update.md

 ## Overrides

-Cargo has several mechanisms to override dependencies within the graph.
+Crabgo has several mechanisms to override dependencies within the graph.
 The [Overriding Dependencies] chapter goes into detail on how to use overrides.
 The overrides appear as an overlay to a registry, replacing the patched version with the new entry.
 Otherwise, resolution is performed like normal.